 What Size Mattress Do I Need?

-A 2ft6 small single mattress paired with a small single bed is the narrowest choice and is normally the best mattress size for a young child's bedroom or for those who are petite.
-Small single mattresses and beds are a great option for a child's first bed and will fit smaller bed frames well.
-If your child does have a small bedroom, then a small single should fit into their space nicely and leave them room to play.
+A 2ft6 small single mattress paired with a small single bed is the narrowest choice and is normally the best choice for a young child's bedroom or for those who are petite.
+Small single mattresses and beds are a great option for a child's first bed and work as an ideal transition bed from a cot.
+And, if your child does have a small bedroom, then a small single should fit into their space nicely and leave them room to play.
 They're also ideal for guest rooms or spare rooms that are tight or that work as a multifunctional space, i.e., a study or playroom.

-A 3ft single mattress, on the other hand, is a great standard bed size choice for older children or adults who prefer sleeping alone.
-In addition, a single mattress would fit well into smaller bedrooms where there is less floor space to work with.
+A 3ft single mattress and 3ft bed, on the other hand, are a great standard bed size choice for older children or adults who prefer sleeping alone.
+In addition, a single mattress and bed fit well into smaller bedrooms where there is less floor space to work with.
 It's a great choice for a small guest bedroom, too - see our blog post for the best beds for guests for more information.
 As the most common bed and mattress size for children, a single mattress and bed are perfect for growing children and can be used by toddlers and teenagers.

-The standard 4ft6 double mattress is the most commonly-used standard bed size used in UK homes.
-A mattress of this size works well for couples as it provides a comfortable amount of sleeping space while fitting well into most master bedrooms.
-4ft6 double mattresses also offer the added benefit of more affordable linens and a wider choice of linens than larger mattress sizes.
+The standard 4ft6 double mattress and 4ft6 bed are the most commonly used and widely available standard bed sizes in UK homes.
+A mattress of this size works well for two adults as it provides a comfortable amount of sleeping space while fitting well into most master bedrooms.
+4ft6 double mattresses and beds also offer the added benefit of more affordable and a wider choice of linens than larger mattress and bed sizes.

-A 5ft king size mattress is the best mattress size for couples who desire more sleeping space or for those who are taller and would benefit from the extra 3 inches in length.
-When asking yourself, 'what size mattress do I need', consider if you're a light sleeper and your partner is a heavy snorer, or you're a still sleeper, and your partner tends to move and jolt.
-A king-size mattress offers you a bit more separation.
-That being said, your king size mattress still needs to fit into your bedroom properly and therefore should only be used in larger spaces; make sure there is enough floor space to move around and make the bed easily.
+A 5ft king size mattress and 5ft bed is the size for couples who desire more sleeping space or for those who are taller and would benefit from the extra 3 inches in length.
+When asking yourself, 'what size mattress do I need?', consider if you're a light sleeper and your partner is a heavy snorer, or you're a still sleeper, and your partner tends to move and jolt.
+A king-size mattress and bed offer you a bit more separation.
+That being said, your king size still needs to fit into your bedroom properly and therefore should only be used in larger spaces; make sure there is enough floor space to move around and make the bed easily.

-For a real sense of luxury, you could get yourself a 6ft super king size mattress.
-This is one of the largest mattress choices available and is perfect for couples who really need their sleep space.
+For a real sense of luxury, you could get yourself a 6ft super king size mattress and a 6ft bed.
+This is one of the largest mattress and bed choices available and is perfect for couples who really need their sleep space.
 It's also an ideal choice if you have children or pets who like to cuddle up with you first thing in the morning!
 But, again, a bed and mattress this size needs to be used in a larger bedroom, so you still have space to move around the rest of the room.

 Will Your Mattress Fit Your Bed Frame?